#file-listing #file-path #show #directory #command-line #month #file-extension

 Unless piped to a command or file, Ex uses coloured output according to environment variable LS_COLORS, defined in Bash:

-• If LS_COLORS is present, it uses the defined colours for image files (magenta by default), music files (cyan) and compressed files (red).
+• If LS_COLORS is present, uses the defined colours for image and video files (magenta by default), music files (cyan) and compressed files (red) by file extension.

-• If LS_COLORS is missing, it hard codes the colours listed above for directories, executable files, resolved and bad links.
+• If LS_COLORS is missing, hard codes the colours listed above for directories, executable files and symbolic links.

-• In addition, on Linux, it uses the dark version of the executable colour for files which are executable, but not for the current user or group.
+• Additionally on Linux, uses the dark version of the executable colour for files which are executable for a different user or group.

 Find Files in Subdirectories